-The American Rescue Plan Act (ARPA) of 2021 – a $1.9 trillion economic relief package – was signed by President Joe Biden March 11.
-The ARPA addresses the need for short-term economic relief and provides long-term investments for economic recovery from the COVID-19 pandemic.
+The American Rescue Plan Act of 2021 – a $1.9 trillion economic relief package – was signed by President Joe Biden March 11.
+The act addresses the need for short-term economic relief and provides long-term investments for economic recovery from the COVID-19 pandemic.

-The ARPA includes $350 billion in new funding for state, local, territorial and tribal governments through the Coronavirus State and Local Fiscal Recovery Fund (SLFRF).
-Within the SLFRF, $195 billion is distributed directly to state governments and the District of Columbia through one or two disbursements.
-States must obligate this funding by December 31, 2024 and expend it by December 31, 2026.
-These funds can be used to:
+ARPA includes $350 billion in new funding for state, local, territorial and tribal governments through the Coronavirus State and Local Fiscal Recovery Fund.
+Within that fund, $195 billion is distributed directly to state governments and the District of Columbia through one or two disbursements.
+States must obligate this funding by Dec.
+31, 2024 and expend it by Dec.
+31, 2026 to:

-While there are some restrictions on the use of funds, states have considerable discretion in deciding how best to use this funding to meet the needs of their states.
+While there are some restrictions on the use of funds, states have considerable discretion.

 The State ARPA Utilization Database includes the following elements:

-- Legislative Authority: Link to legislation appropriating ARPA funds or documentation of executive action.
+- Authority: Link to legislation or documentation of executive action

-- Distributing Entity: Entity charged with distributing funds (state agency, commission, third-party, non-profit organization, etc.).
+- Distributing Entity: If known, the entity charged with distributing funds (state agency, commission, third-party, non-profit organization, etc.)

-- Distribution Method: May include increased funds through existing state or local program formula, competitive grants, procurement of services, etc.
+- Distribution Method: If known, may include increased funds through existing state or local program formula, competitive grants, procurement of services, etc.

-- Final Approval: If applicable, entity with final authority for determining funding distribution.
+- Final Approval: If applicable, the entity with final authority for determining distribution

 For information on fund allocations for citites and non-entitlement units (NEU) of local governments, see resources developed by The National League of Cities (NLC) – https://www.nlc.org/resource/local-allocations-in-the-american-rescue-plan/

-For informationon fund allocations for counties, see resources developed by The National Associations of Counties (NACo) – https://www.naco.org/resources/featured/state-and-local-coronavirus-fiscal-recovery-funds
+For information fund allocations for counties, see resources developed by The National Associations of Counties (NACo) – https://www.naco.org/resources/featured/state-and-local-coronavirus-fiscal-recovery-funds

 For information on fund allocations for territories and tribes, see resources developed by the U.S. Department of the Treasury – https://home.treasury.gov/policy-issues/coronavirus/assistance-for-state-local-and-tribal-governments/state-and-local-fiscal-recovery-funds